Bayesian multivariate mixed-scale density estimation: Theoretical properties

-\begin{example} Conditions $(iii)$--$(v)$ are satisfied, for example, by a Dirichlet process mixture of multivariate Gaussians prior as discussed in \citet{shen:etal}.
-This convergence rate result for multivariate continuous density estimation directly implies the convergence rate for the mixed scale density if this prior is used for the latent continuous density. \end{example}
+\begin{example} Conditions $(iii)$--$(v)$ are satisfied, for example, by a Dirichlet process mixture of multivariate Gaussians prior as discussed in \citet{shen:etal} for any $f_0^*$ belonging to the smoothness class of locally $\alpha$-H\"older functions.
+This convergence rate result for multivariate continuous density estimation directly implies the convergence rate for the mixed scale density with conditions on the first $p_1$ components.
+In particular if $h_1$ is the identity function, the requirements for $f_0^*$ to be in the KL support of $\Pi^*$ induce the same requirements for the first $p_1$ components of $f_0$ with no condition on the remaining $p_2$ discrete components. \end{example}